Bachelor's Degree Program

 Hands On Experience

-Educational and research opportunities in anthropology are enhanced by small class sizes and excellent facilities available at Humboldt, from the laboratories and classrooms in the newly constructed Behavioral and Social Sciences Building, to our simulated archaeological site.
+Educational and research opportunities in anthropology are enhanced by small class sizes and excellent facilities and field programs.
+Anthropology has laboratories in each subfield, a collections facility, and a simulated archaeological site.
 Students and collaborating scientists use these facilities for classes, hands-on training, and to conduct a wide range of innovative research.
 Our students have presented their findings at professional conferences, co-authored papers in peer-reviewed journals, completed honors theses, been accepted to prestigious graduate programs, and won distinguished awards and scholarships.

 Cultural & Ethnographic Research

-Critically engage ethnographic representations, design cultural studies, collect ethnographic data, learn about Native American Languages, delve into vital real-world cultural issues, and have the opportunity to make international experience an integral part of the degree through international exchange and independent study across the globe.
+Critically engage ethnographic representations, design cultural studies, collect ethnographic data, delve into vital real-world cultural issues, and have the opportunity to make international experience an integral part of the degree through international exchange and independent study across the globe.
+Read more...

 Archaeological Lab and Fieldwork

-Participate in archaeological surveys, excavations, and analysis, supported by local archaeological sites, our on-campus simulated site, partnerships with local museums and cultural heritage offices, the Archaeology Research Laboratory, the Cultural Resources Facility, and the Belize Archaeology Field Program.
+Participate in archaeological surveys, excavations, and analysis, supported by local archaeological sites, our on-campus simulated site, partnerships with local museums and cultural heritage offices, the Archaeology Research Laboratory, and the Cultural Resources Facility and the Belize Archaeology Field Program.
+Read more...

 Anthropology Club

 The Humboldt Anthropology Club is designed to promote a greater understanding of the academic discipline among students and enable them to explore their interests within the field.
-We are a fun and friendly group that holds meetings and plans events throughout the year that are related to the various aspects of anthropology (biological, cultural, linguistics, and archaeology).
+We are a fun and friendly group that holds meetings and plans events throughout the year that are related to the various aspects of anthropology.

 Internships